 Saudi Arabia and Russia would learn too little too late as they tried to stem the flow by cutting production by 10%.
 This did little in the way to stop barrels of oil from spiraling past the negative.

-Gas Prices Across The US
+Gas Prices Drop Across The US

-While many still lay dormant in their homes to avoid COVID-19, others are getting ready to go back to work.
+While many still lay dormant behind their doors to avoid COVID-19, others are getting ready to go back to work.
 What greets them on their way to the office will be extensively low fuel prices.
 In some states, gas prices have been the lowest they have been in over 20 years.
 The entire collapse of the oil industry will be a slow pace to get back up to speed.
 It is indeterminable as to when these prices will return (or worse, even higher).